onitsoft/Solidity-Course/lesson-7/README.md

 # Lesson 7 - Visibility of variables and functions

 There are four types of visibilities for functions and state variables.
+Visibility declares what level of visibility a variable or function has within and outside the contract.

 Functions can be specified as being `external`, `public`, `internal` or `private`, where the default is `public`.